nguyenhhoa03/video-downloader/README.md

 # Video Downloader

 **Video Downloader** is a powerful tool that allows you to download videos from supported websites such as YouTube.
 It provides a simple, user-friendly interface and supports multiple video quality options.
-This application is compatible with multiple operating systems and uses **CustomTkinter** to deliver a visually appealing experience.
+This application is compatible with multiple operating systems, powered by **yt-dlp** and uses **CustomTkinter** to deliver a visually appealing experience.

 ## Features